MDAnalysis/UserGuide/doc/source/contributing.rst

 Adding your documentation to MDAnalysis
 ---------------------------------------

-Merging your documentation fixes into MDAnalysis is somewhat easier than merging code.
-As with any contribution to an MDAnalysis repository, :ref:`commit and push <adding-code-to-mda>` your code to GitHub.
+As with any contribution to an MDAnalysis repository, :ref:`commit and push <adding-code-to-mda>` your documentation contributions to GitHub.
 If *any fixes in the restructured text* are needed, *put them in their own commit* (and do not include any generated files under `docs/html`).
 Try to keep all reST fixes in the one commit. ``git add FILE`` and ``git commit --amend`` is your friend when piling more and more small reST fixes onto a single "fixed reST" commit.

 Then, :ref:`create a pull request <create-a-pull-request>`.
 All the tests in the MDAnalysis test suite will run, but only one checks that the documents compile correctly.